Stephanie Call, MD, MSPH

 Richmond, VA 23298

-Dr. Stephanie Call was recruited to join the Department of Internal Medicine Faculty at Virginia Commonwealth University Hospital in the fall of 2004.
+Stephanie Call, MD, MSPH is the Program Director for the Residency and Fellowship Training Programs at the VCU Department of Internal Medicine.
+Dr. Call was recruited to join the Department of Internal Medicine Faculty at Virginia Commonwealth University Hospital in the fall of 2004.
 She was ready to lead, partner with, and to challenge the VCUHS housestaff and faculty members in bringing the Internal Medicine training programs to national prominence.
 She is one of the reasons VCUHS is one of the most sought-after Internal Medicine training programs in the country today.

 Dr. Call has received numerous teaching awards from each of the medical universities with which she was affiliated.
 Since arriving at VCUHS, she has been recognized with numerous departmental honors and accolades, including the Leadership in Graduate Medical Education Award and the Irby-James Award for Excellence in Clinical Training from the School of Medicine.
 In 2010, she was recognized by Richmond Magazine as a special honoree in teaching and mentoring.